Evangelista Latino Enrico Vanni: Priestly ministry

-Episcopal Ministry
+Episcopal ministry

-His value to engage with the masses did not go unnoticed in Rome, and on 15 April 1916, Pope Benedict XV appointed him Apostolic Vicar of Arabia and Titular Bishop of Tenedo.
-With humility, he considered himself incapable of holding such a serious office, He received his Episcopal Ordination on 21 September 1916, from the Metropolitan Archbishop of Agra, Carlo Giuseppe Gentili, co-consecrating the Coadjutor Bishop of Allahabad, Giuseppe Angelo Poli and the Bishop of Ajmer, Fortunat-Henri Caumont.
+His value to engage with the masses did not go unnoticed in Rome, and on 15 April 1916, Pope Benedict XV appointed him Apostolic Vicar of Arabia and Titular bishop of Tenedo.
+With humility, he considered himself incapable of holding such a serious office, He received his Episcopal Ordination on 21 September 1916, from the Metropolitan Archbishop of Agra, Carlo Giuseppe Gentili, co-consecrating the coadjutor bishop of Allahabad, Giuseppe Angelo Poli and the Bishop of Ajmer, Fortunat-Henri Caumont.

 The situation of the Apostolic Vicariate of Arabia was profoundly different from the Indian mission.
 Alongside the difficulties of language and relations with the Muslims, it was necessary to change the method of evangelization.
-Msgr.
 Vanni understood that, in order to transmit the Catholic message, it was necessary to act in the world of education and social intervention; orphanages, schools, hospitals were the places of missionary activity.
-The unfavorable climate in Aden and the Somali Coast, and a worsening of his health conditions forced Msgr.
-Vanni to return to Italy and renounce the Vicariate in January 1927.
+The unfavorable climate in Aden and the Somali Coast, and a worsening of his health conditions forced Vanni to return to Italy and renounce the Vicariate in January 1927.

 After a period of convalescence in Prato, he obtained permission to return to India.
-Although he desired to be a simple missionary, in July 1928, Pope Pius XI appointed him Coadjutor Archbishop of Agra.
+Although he desired to be a simple missionary, in July 1928, Pope Pius XI appointed him Coadjutor bishop of Agra.
 He succeeded as Archbishop on 21 August 1937.
 The Real India, as Gandhi claimed, was that of the villages; it was therefore, necessary to evangelize; to create new schools, and through the construction of churches and houses in smaller centers, to reopen the Sardanha seminary.
-The years of World War II were challenging; Msgr.
-Vanni's objectives, therefore, suffered an abrupt halt.
+The years of World War II were challenging; Vanni's objectives, therefore, suffered an abrupt halt.
 After the end of the conflict, he resumed his work as an evangelizer with renewed vigor; a dozen new schools were established, new missionaries arrived, and in 1949, the seminary reopened.
-In 1952 Msgr.
-Vanni reccived Msgr.
-Bartolomeo Evangelisti from Porretta as Coadjutor Archbishop.
+In 1952 Vanni received Bartolomeo Evangelisti from Porretta as coadjutor.

 Retirement

-On 21 November 1955, Pope Pius XII accepted his resignation from the Archdiocese of Agra for health reasons and appointed him Titular Archbishop of Bizia.
+On 21 November 1955, Pope Pius XII accepted his resignation from the Archdiocese of Agra for health reasons and appointed him Titular bishop of Bizia.
 The fruits of his labor were immediate.
-On 20 February of the following year, Pope Pius XII established the Diocese of Meerut, entrusting it to the Tuscan Capuchins, while the Archdiocese of Agra was entrusted to the Indian Capuchins, the seminary opened by Msgr.
-Vanni undoubtedly given good results.
-Msgr.
+On 20 February of the following year, Pope Pius XII established the Diocese of Meerut, entrusting it to the Tuscan Capuchins, while the Archdiocese of Agra was entrusted to the Indian Capuchins, the seminary opened by Vanni undoubtedly given good results.
 Vanni remained in Meerut, as a simple missionary, surrounded by the affection of all.

 Death

-Msgr.
 Vanni, died in Dehra Dun, at the foothills of the Himalayans on 9 May 1962 at the age of 83.